Evening Kindermusik classes now enrolling

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Classes are held in four-week sessions from 6 to 6:30 p.m. on Wednesday evenings, beginning April 4 and running through April 25.
+Classes are held in four-week sessions from 6 to 6:30 p.m. every Wednesday.

+The first session begins Wednesday, Feb.
+2 and continues through Feb.
+28. Session two will be held March 7 through March 28, and a third session runs April 4 through April 25.

 Singh earned a bachelor’s degree in sociology and interpersonal communications from the University of Evansville and a master’s degree in social work from the University of Illinois.